SOMERTON MAN MYSTERY

 28. Paul Lawson revealed that he learned from conversations that Alf Boxall and the nurse would meet in the grounds of RNSH.

-There are many other things that have been found by this blog and when I get to them I will add them to this list and then provide links to the relative posts.
+There are other things that have been found by this blog and as and when I get time I will add them to this list and then provide links to the relative posts.

 From the outset, there has been a focus on the evidence in the case and whenever and wherever possible I set out to substantiate the vast majority of the 'finds' that have been made here.